mid2SUPAERO/ecoHALE/openaerostruct/docs/aerostructural_wingbox_walkthrough.rst

     openaerostruct.docs.wingbox_mpt_opt_example
     :layout: interleave

-The following are the visualization results for this problem using the `plot_wingbox.py` visualization script (located in the `utils` directory).
+The following are the visualization results (keep in mind that this is with a very large optimization tolerance) for this problem using the `plot_wingbox.py` visualization script (located in the `utils` directory).
 This visualization script requires the `.db` file as an argument.
 For example, to use it for this example problem, from the example script's (wingbox_mpt_opt_example.py) location in the OpenAeroStruct `docs` directory, we would use: